Make a change to a premises licence

 - send a copy of your application to all regulatory authorities

-- put a notice on your premises (PDF 48KB) within 24 hours for the consultation period explaining your application
+- put a notice on your premises within 24 hours for the consultation period explaining your application

-- publish an advertisement notice (PDF 48KB) within 10 days in the local press
+- publish an advertisement notice within 10 working days in the local press

 If you want to make a small, low-risk change to your premises licence, you may be able to use the minor variation process.
 This is cheaper and quicker than the full variation application.